 Orthotics for Peroneal Tendonitis

 Orthotics for this problem are designed specifically to reduce tension on the injured peroneal tendon.
 This often requires an orthotic that is deeper than normal around the heel and perfectly matches the arch of the foot (total contact orthotics).
 Special wedges are often added to decrease tension on the peroneal tendons.
-The correct orthotic can not only help heal the tendon by reducing tension on it but can also help prevent reoccurrence of the problem.
+The correct orthotic can not only help heal the tendon by reducing tension on it but can also help prevent recurrence of the problem.

 Treatment for Resistant Cases